 The Department determined that it is reasonably necessary to propose to amend subdivision (a) of Regulation 1685.5 to delete the title of subdivision (a)(1), reformat subdivision (a)(1) as subdivision (a), replace "The" with "Revenue and Taxation Code (RTC) section 6452.1 requires the" at the beginning of reformatted subdivision (a), and delete "is required" from after "(Department)."
-These amendments are grammatical in nature and the Department determined that they are reasonably necessary for the specific purposes of making the subdivision read more clearly and identifying the statute that requires the Department to annually calculate the estimated amount of use tax due according to a person's AGI at the beginning of the regulation.
+These amendments are grammatical in nature and the Department determined that they are reasonably necessary to have the effect and accomplish the objectives of making the subdivision read more clearly and identifying the statute that requires the Department to annually calculate the estimated amount of use tax due according to a person's AGI at the beginning of the regulation.